paulbicheler/waveshare_75_inch_epd_bwy/readme.md

 # Demo for waveshare 7.5 inch tri color display.

+## Introduction
 This demo code for [this display](https://www.waveshare.com/7.5inch-e-paper-hat-c.htm) was downloaded from [their wiki](https://www.waveshare.com/wiki/File:7.5inch_e-paper_hat_b_code.7z).
 Unlike what you might expect from a Chinese reseller, Waveshare seems to have recognized the utility in providing usable documentation.
 Providing a link in the actual box would the cherry on top of the e-ink cake.
 Talking about e-ink, this type of display is also called *electronic paper display* hence the the acronmy epd you will encounter when reading the code.

 This particular display is actually sourced from [Good Display]() and goes by the name of GDEW075C21.
 It is a 7.5 inch 600x384 pixel display which can display three colors: Black, White and Yellow (bwy).
 It is similar to the more common Black, White and Red (bwr) and works exactly the same except that it shows yellow instead of Red.

-# Adafruit Huzzah ESP 8266 + 7.5 e-ink

 Before trying out any other libraries I wanted to actually test if the display worked.
 The code was downloaded on (04.03.2018) and slightly modified to compile/run on the [Adafruit Huzzah](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266)

-I used the following pin-out:
+## ## Instructions

+* Download the Arduino IDE [from here]() This code was tested with version 1.8.5
+* Follow the [Adafruit guide]() to setup the Feather Huzzah 8266 with the Arduino IDE
+* Download zip or clone this repository o your local computer
+    - If you downloaded the zip, unzip it
+* Open the Arduino IDE and find out your Sketchbook folder
+    - You can find your Sketchbook Location under File -> Preferences -> Sketchbook Location
+    - Set the location to the downloaded/cloned folder.
+    - Restart the Arduino IDE
+* Open the demo sketch using File -> Sketchbook -> waveshare_75_inch_epd_bwy
+* Make sure that the Board is set to Adafruit HUZZAH Esp 8266
+    - Setting the board is done under Tools -> Board
+* Compile
+* Connection the display breakout board to the Feather using the following pinout:
-E-ink -> Huzzah
+    - E-ink -> Huzzah

-GND   ->  GND
+    - GND   -> GND

-3.3V  ->  3V
+    - 3.3V  -> 3V

-BUSY  ->  Pin 4
+    - BUSY  -> Pin 4

-RST   ->  Pin 2
+    - RST   -> Pin 2

-DC    ->  Pin 5
+    - DC    -> Pin 5

-CS    ->  Pin 15
+    - CS    -> Pin 15

-CLK   ->  SCK
+    - CLK   -> SCK

-DIN   ->  MOSI
+    - DIN   -> MOSI

-To use this pin configuration please make sure that the pins are defined as following in the **epdif.h**:
+* Upload the sketch.

+If you want to change the pins you also need to change the pin configuration in the code by changing the file **epdif.h**:

 ```
 #define RST_PIN         2